Upstatement/stream-manager/spec.md

     - Feeds can be manually curated.
 Posts can be stickied to any position, or can be hidden from the feed altogether.
     - Themes can hook into the feed UI to add...
         - Labels.
         - Custom fields.
-Maybe just allow themes to surface the posts' custom fields?
+Maybe just allow themes to surface the posts' custom fields? (yes).

 - Theme integration
     - Feeds can be implemented anywhere, but do not replace the normal wordpress posts loop.
 They have to be manually inserted through the view controller (e.g., get_stream(1234) would return a collection of TimberPost objects)